StuffByLiang/reddit_clone/README.md

 $ sudo npm install turbo-cli -g
 ```

-Then run devserver from project root directory:
+To start the server, run

 ```
-$ turbo devserver
+$ npm start
 ```

 To build for production, run build: